athena-oss/athena/docs/api/cli-functions-host.md

 ### <a name="athenadockergetbuildargs"></a>`athena.docker.get_build_args`

-This function generates and prints a build arguments string from the build args file returned by athena.docker.get_build_args_file or does nothing if no file was found.
+This function generates and stores, in the given array, the build arguments from the build args file returned by athena.docker.get_build_args_file or does nothing if no file was found.

-**USAGE:**  `athena.docker.get_build_args`
+**USAGE:**  `athena.docker.get_build_args <array_name>`

 **RETURN:** `string | 1 (false)`